 Here you can see the possible settings.
 You can choose to index all custom fields, which is the easy option.
-It covers everything, and may lead to garbage results, as many themes and plugins include all sorts of meta data in the custom fields, and a lot of that is not meaningful for search.
+It covers everything and may lead to garbage results, as many themes and plugins include all sorts of metadata in the custom fields, and a lot of that is not useful for search.

 Using custom fields in excerpts

 If the content matching the search query is only in custom fields and not in post content, Relevanssi won’t be able to use it in excerpts.
 That is fortunately easy to fix.
 Just go to Relevanssi settings and the Excerpts and Highlights tab, and enable the “Use custom fields for excerpts” option.

 Now Relevanssi will automatically include the custom field content for excerpts.

 Advanced excerpts from custom fields

 If you want more control over how the custom fields are used for excerpts, you can use the

 relevanssi_excerpt_content to filter the content that is used for excerpts.